 Calcium

-Calcium is a moderate-risk supplementwith an RDA of 1000 mg and a safe upper limit (UL) of 2500 mg per day according to FDA standards.
-CNS lists a RDA of 800 mg and a UL of 2000 mg; MHLW lists a RDA of 800 mg and a UL of 2300 mg.
-It has 4 known interactions with other supplements including iron, zinc, magnesium.
+Calcium is a moderate-risk supplement with an RDA of 1000 mg and a tolerable upper intake level (UL) of 2500 mg per day according to NIH/NASEM standards.
+CNS lists a RDA of 800 mg and a UL of 2000 mg; MHLW lists a RDA of 700 mg with the same UL.
+It has 2 known interactions with other supplements including iron, zinc.
 Use NutriAudit to check if your supplement stack keeps this ingredient within safe limits.

 Quick take